mabq/arch-base/README.md

      git clone git@github.com:mabq/arch-base.git
      ```

-   - Review the `hosts.ini` file --- make sure the hostname of the managed node you intend to affect is listed there.
+   - Review the `hosts.ini` file.
+Make sure the hostname of the managed node you intend to affect is listed there.

-   - Make sure there is a configuration file for the managed node you intend to affect.
-Default options for all hosts are defined in `group_vars/all.yml`, specific host options are defined in `host_vars/{HOSTNAME}.yml`.

-   - Make sure the following variables are correct on the host options file:
+   - Default options for all hosts are defined in `group_vars/all.yml`.
+You can overwrite any options for each host on `host_vars/{HOSTNAME}.yml` file.
+Make sure the following variables are correct for each host:

      - `ansible_host` must be pointing to the correct IP address.
      - `installation_block_device_name` must be pointing to the correct [block device name](https://wiki.archlinux.org/title/Device_file#Block_devices).